github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/triaging-code-scanning-alerts-in-pull-requests.md

 If the lines of code changed in the pull request generate {% data variables.product.prodname_code_scanning %} alerts, the alerts are reported in the following places on the pull request.

-* Check results in the pull request {% ifversion code-scanning-pr-conversations-tab %}
+* Check results in the pull request
-* The **Conversation** tab of the pull request, as part of a pull request review {% endif %}
+* The **Conversation** tab of the pull request, as part of a pull request review
 * The **Files changed** tab of the pull request

 {% note %}